If you have come to this post, I have a feeling you are in one of a few categories:

 You can understand why number 3 made this option high on my list.
 As of right now, I do not have a post on the exact steps for becoming pareja de hecho, for two reasons.

-1) Because the process can differ slightly depending on different variables like your nationality, your partner’s, and which autonomous community–(even which region within that AC–I did mine in Cádiz and the requirements were different in Sevilla)– you decide to do it in.
+1) Because the process can differ slightly depending on different variables like your nationality, your partner’s, which autonomous community–(even which region within that AC–I did mine in Cádiz and the requirements were different in Sevilla)– you decide to do it in, and the mood of the funcionario (civil servant), who attends you.
+Yes, really.

 2) Because I fear the PTSD that could arise from remembering those harrowing months of my life.
 But since I know this is a major concern for a lot of people, here is a basic list of documents you will probably need: